Bayesian nonparametric models for zero-inflated count-compositional data using ensembles of regression trees: Methods

 \subsection{The ZANIM-BART and ZANIM-LN-BART models}

-Building on the BART frameworks above, and the zero-inflated count-compositional distributions described in Section \ref{sec:zanim_distribution}, we adopt the log-linear BART prior of \citet{Murray2021} and the probit-BART prior of \citet{Chipman2010} to propose two novel nonparametric models: ZANIM-BART and ZANIM-LN-BART.
-Specifically, under the ZANIM-LN distribution, we assume the log-linear BART prior of \citet{Murray2021} for $\bm{\theta}_i$, such that the subject-specific count probability of category $j$ becomes covariate-dependent via
+Building on the BART frameworks above, and the zero-inflated count-compositional distributions described in Section \ref{sec:zanim_distribution}, we adopt the log-linear BART prior of \citet{Murray2021} and the probit BART prior of \citet{Chipman2010} to propose two novel nonparametric models: ZANIM-BART and ZANIM-LN-BART.
+Specifically, we assume the log-linear BART prior of \citet{Murray2021} for the logistic transformation of $\bm{\theta}_i$, for both models, such that the population-level count probability of category $j$ becomes covariate-dependent via